jvrana/markdown-cv/index.md

 and procedure.

 `2011-2014`
-**Research Assistant**<br> University of Colorado-Denver<br>
+**Research Assistant** University of Colorado-Denver<br>
 Lab of Chandra Tucker.
 Optogenetics.
 Protein clustering.
 Yeast and mammalian synthetic biology.
 Characterization of light dependent dimerization of phytochrome and cryptochrome proteins.
  Engineering of photoreceptors proteins for use as novel ontogenetic tools  Exploration of non-amyloid protein aggregation and protein recycling in yeast and mammalian cells